sorukumar/blog/_posts/2024-03-15-A2by2framework-bitcoin-business.md

 Why does segmenting based on who they are targeting make sense?

 Target customers define how the company communicates, behaves, and builds.
 Just look at the Twitter feed of a Bitcoin company, and you will know who they are talking to.
 The language and memes that work for Bitcoiners are alien to far-right no-coiners.
-Companies that are targetting 'no coiners' customers, consumers or businesses, to the chagrin of Bitcoiners talk in a 'new' language.
+Companies that are targetting 'no coiners' customers, consumers, or businesses, to the chagrin of Bitcoiners talk in a 'new' language.
 For example, compare the communication of LightSpark and others in the same category.

 Now, this lens works for  VC and employees too.
 It gives a pulse on the clarity of thought of the founders and company.
 If a company's product is more in line with no coiners, but they are talking in bitcoin meme, more likely than not, they won't be able to run a successful business.
 Likewise, If a company's product is geared towards hard-core bitcoiners, and they talk in a normie language, it is not a good sign.